julelang/manual/src/packages/modules/index.md

 # Modules

 Modules are the recommended way to organize a Jule project.
-A module defines the project’s structure and groups related packages in a safe, modular fashion.
+A module defines the project's structure and groups related packages in a safe, modular fashion.
 This enables the use of subpackages, helps maintain clean organization, and is especially useful when designing third-party packages.

 Modules standardize code layout and establish the main structure of a project.
-The module file acts as the entry point: the directory containing it is treated as the module’s root, and the compiler processes your code accordingly.
+The module file acts as the entry point: the directory containing it is treated as the module's root, and the compiler processes your code accordingly.

 ## Initialize a Module

-To create a module, run the compiler command in the target directory.
+To create a module with a name, run the compiler command in the target directory.
 This generates the required files and marks the current working directory as the root of your module.

 For example:
 ```
-$ julec mod init
+$ julec mod init mylib
 ```

 ## Module Files